projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 ********

-The hypervisor (HV) virtualizes real physical memory so an unmodified OS (such as Linux or Android), running in a virtual machine, has the view of managing its own contiguous physical memory.
-HV uses virtual-processor identifiers (VPIDs) and the extended page-table mechanism (EPT) to translate guest-physical address into host-physical address.
-HV enables EPT and VPID hardware virtualization features, establishes EPT page tables for SOS/UOS, and provides EPT page tables operation interfaces to others.
+The hypervisor (HV) virtualizes real physical memory so an unmodified OS (such as Linux or Android) that is running in a virtual machine can manage its own contiguous physical memory.
+The HV uses virtual-processor identifiers (VPIDs) and the extended page-table mechanism (EPT) to translate a guest-physical address into a host-physical address.
+The HV enables EPT and VPID hardware virtualization features, establishes EPT page tables for Service and User VMs, and provides EPT page tables operation interfaces to others.

 In the ACRN hypervisor system, there are few different memory spaces to consider.
-From the hypervisor's point of view there are:
+From the hypervisor's point of view:

--  **Host Physical Address (HPA)**: the native physical address space, and
+-  **Host Physical Address (HPA)**: the native physical address space.
--  **Host Virtual Address (HVA)**: the native virtual address space based on a MMU.
+-  **Host Virtual Address (HVA)**: the native virtual address space based on an MMU.
 A page table is used to translate from HVA to HPA spaces.

-From the Guest OS running on a hypervisor there are:
+From the Guest OS running on a hypervisor:

 -  **Guest Physical Address (GPA)**: the guest physical address space from a virtual machine.
-GPA to HPA transition is usually based on a MMU-like hardware module (EPT in X86), and associated with a page table
+GPA to HPA transition is usually based on an MMU-like hardware module (EPT in X86), and is associated with a page table.
--  **Guest Virtual Address (GVA)**: the guest virtual address space from a virtual machine based on a vMMU
+-  **Guest Virtual Address (GVA)**: the guest virtual address space from a virtual machine based on a vMMU.

 .. figure:: images/mem-image2.png
    :align: center